 Day ticket information

 Day tickets are available from the local newsagent "Cefndy Stores" situated nearby on Cefndy Road.
 Fishing is from 8am till sunset Adults - £6 per rod, concessionary - £5 and juniors (under 16) - £3.
-Limited mid-week season tickets, membership available to local residents.
+Membership available to local residents within 20 miles of the lake (sat nav).

-Please check you have the correct equipment, i.e. landing nets before you purchase your tickets or you may be asked to leave.
+Please check you have the correct equipment, i.e. landing nets and large unhooking matt before you purchase your tickets or you may be asked to leave.
 Bailiffs will be on hand to check rigs and offer advice.

 Join us on Facebook